predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 The top result changes based on the number of "random" (as in not selected by us) items that we retrieve to compare, thus generating the bias effect from limited real-time evaluation.

 **Note** : the queries above are very fast @40-90ms when the values returned are limited to 300 or less, and they take less than 100ms below a limit of 500, which is still considerably faster than before.

 These tests work the same way for OIP, since we're limiting items, not sessions.
+The question is, how high could we grow our threshold to maintain speed, while using a valid portion of the data to make recommendations; and if we did so use limits, how accurate (and thus effective) would our recommendations be?

 As for the difference in output between the user-item and user-session-item model, it all depends on how Neo4j determines which relationships to query first.
 If there are 10 sessions an item is attached to, and we limit the number of items to 100, Neo4j can either grab 10 items from each of the 10 sessions, or all items from the "first" session, and proceed to the subsequent ones until the quota is filled.
 Though not studied in detail, I believe the last is in effect.